Order-isomorphic Morass-definable $\eta_1$-orderings: Introduction

-We are primarily interested in $\eta_1$-orderings.
 By the Compactness Theorem, $\eta_1$-orderings exist in proliferation at all infinite cardinalities, and there are many well-studied examples of $\eta_1$-orderings that play a significant role in logic, topology and analysis.
 It is an early result of Model Theory that $\eta_1$-orderings having cardinality $\aleph_1$ are order-isomorphic.
 This is proved with a classic back-and-forth construction of the isomorphism.
-The argument is by transfinite construction of length $\omega_1$, requiring that only countably many order-commitments need be satisfied at any step of the construction.
+The argument is by transfinite construction of length $\omega_1$, requiring that only countably many order commitments need be satisfied at any step of the construction.
 Hence it is a consequence of the Continuum Hypothesis ($CH$) that $\eta_1$-orderings having cardinality of the continuum, $2^{\aleph_0}$, are order-isomorphic.

 We are particularly interested in $\eta_1$-orderings without endpoints bearing cardinality of the continuum.
 We seek to find useful conditions on $\eta_1$-orderings in which $CH$ fails and $\eta_1$-orderings bearing cardinality of the continuum are order-isomorphic.
-In [\ref{Dumas}] we showed that in a Cohen extensions adding $\aleph_2$-generic reals to a model of $ZFC + CH$ containing a simplified $(\omega_1,1)$-morass, there is a level order-isomorphism between morass-definable $\eta_1$-orderings with cardinalty of the continuum (Theorem 5.4, [\ref{Dumas}]).
+In [\ref{Dumas}] we showed that in a Cohen extension adding $\aleph_2$-generic reals to a model of $ZFC + CH$ containing a simplified $(\omega_1,1)$-morass, there is a level order-isomorphism between morass-definable $\eta_1$-orderings with cardinality of the continuum (Theorem 5.4, [\ref{Dumas}]).
 The simplified-morass plays a critical role in that we reduce the element-wise construction of a function between orderings having cardinality $\aleph_2$ to a construction of length $\omega_1$.